 - Amazon Kindle Paperwhite 2021 Signature Edition (32GB, without ads): $189.99 / €189.99 / £179.99 / Rs.
 13,999

-Like its predecessors, the new Paperwhite, now in its fifth generation, occupies the “mid-range” slot in Amazon’s e-reader lineup.
-It packs several improvements, though, to differentiate it further from the current basic 2019 Kindle.
-It has also borrowed many features from the more expensive 2019 Kindle Oasis and 2022 Scribe but in a more portable form factor.
+Like its predecessors, the Kindle Paperwhite, now in its fifth generation, occupies the “mid-range” slot in Amazon’s e-reader lineup.
+It packs several improvements, though, to differentiate it further from the basic 2022 Kindle.
+It also shares several common features with the more expensive 2019 Kindle Oasis and 2022 Scribe but in a more portable form factor.

 Namely, it now offers a larger 6.8-inch display at the same 300ppi resolution as the previous Paperwhite model (a.k.a. the Paperwhite 4), but with smaller bezels.
 The front light is powered by 17 LEDs, up from five on the previous model, which can be adjusted from cold to warmer temperatures.
-It has also inherited the Oasis’ upgraded processor, which promises faster all-around performance.
+It also sports an upgraded processor, which delivers faster all-around performance.

-After releasing more than twenty different e-readers with micro-USB charging, Amazon is finally giving us a USB-C port for charging.
-There’s Qi wireless charging too, though you will have to put down an extra $50 to get the Signature Edition if you want the feature.
+After releasing more than twenty different e-readers with micro-USB charging, Amazon is finally giving us USB-C ports by default on all recent Kindles.
+There’s Qi wireless charging too, though you will have to put down an extra $50 to get the Signature Edition Paperwhite if you want the feature.
 That premium price also gives you 32GB of storage, instead of 8GB, as well as a light sensor that adjusts the brightness automatically.

 Besides these changes, this is the same Kindle Paperwhite you know and love.
 It lets you access Amazon’s extensive library and carry all your books in your pocket.
 The e-ink panel is as close as you can get to a paper book; it’s crisp and perfectly legible indoors and outdoors.
 Waterproofing and Bluetooth connectivity for Audible audiobooks top up the spec sheet.

-The reader is obviously available on Amazon, but you can also find it at Target, Best Buy, Staples, and Gamestop.
-Only a black option was offered at launch, you can now also find the Kindle Paperwhite in “agave” green and “denim,” but you’ll have to splurge for the 16GB version.
+The reader is obviously available on Amazon, but you can also find it at Target, Best Buy, Staples, and Newegg.
+Although only a black option was offered at launch, you can now also find the Kindle Paperwhite in “agave” green and “denim,” but you’ll have to splurge for the 16GB version.